practicalli/clojure/data-structures/list.md

 (list :fred :barney :fred)
 ```

-> **Commnet** As you read about the List data structure, remember that the first element of a list is evaluated as a function call.
+> **Comment** As you read about the List data structure, remember that the first element of a list is evaluated as a function call.

 We can create a list using the `list` function